haniae/Team2-CBA-Project/README.md

 ## 📖 Overview

-BenchmarkOS ships as a **batteries-included template** for building finance copilots.
+FinalyzeOS ships as a **batteries-included template** for building finance copilots.
 Out of the box you gain:

 - 🗄️ **Durable Storage** - SQLite by default, PostgreSQL optional for conversations, facts, metrics, audit trails, and scenarios
 - 📊 **Analytics Engines** - Normalise SEC filings, hydrate them with market quotes, and expose tabular as well as scenario-ready metrics